vaieverton/dashboard-theme-spa/README.md

-Project created with javascript/typescript, java spring, reactjs and react-native.

-In the development I've used the SCRUM|Kanban methodology to manage the process.
+<h1>💻 Project created with react.js, react-router, context-api, hooks, sass & typescript 💻</h1>

+🏆 The main features of the structure are:
+- 🌞 Theme changing using SASS and context-API, affecting all bg-color and text-color dinamically 🌑
+- Single-Page-Application using react-router-dom
+- Collapsable sidebar with smooth animation

----- HOW TO RUN -----
+▶️▶️▶️ HOW TO RUN ▶️▶️▶️

-requirements:
+ Requirements ✅:
- nodejs 12 >
+- node 12 >
- yarn
+- yarn 1 >

-- paste this script in your terminal in the root file of project:
+Paste this script in your terminal in the root file of project:

- cd web; yarn; yarn start;
+- cd web; yarn; yarn start;